jxmot/ESP8266-config-data-V2/README.md

 Where `usable_SSID_1`, `usable_SSID_2` and `wifipassw1`, `wifipassw2` are the values you edited in the **`/data/_wificfg.dat`** file.

 When the connection is successful the on-board LED will flash with an interval of `TOGGLE_INTERVAL` (*defined in ESP8266-config-data-V2.ino*).
 However if an error has occurred the LED will flash with an interval of `ERR_TOGGLE_INTERVAL`.

+## Muting the Output

+In `appcfg.dat` change `debugmute` to `true` and upload sketch data.
+Reset and the majority of debug output will be muted.

 # Recommended Reading